 Bladder control issues can be embarrassing for anyone.
 The team of specialists in our Bladder Control Program can evaluate your child’s bladder function and help with issues such as incontinence (involuntary leakage of urine) and daytime or nighttime wetting (diurnal/ nocturnal enuresis).
 Our pediatric urologists help your child through video game therapy, which combines urology and medical, behavioral and biofeedback therapies to teach kids about the bladder and the muscles that control urination.

 If your child has spina bifida, myelomeningocele or other spinal cord anomalies, you can find access to a team of specialists to manage all of their medical needs in one place.
 The team you’ll work with at the Spina Bifida Clinic includes urologists, orthopedists, nephrologists, gastroenterologists, neurosurgeons, nurse managers; and physical, occupational and rehabilitation therapists.

 Treatment for Disorders of Sexual Differentiation

 Sexual differentiation issues can be unknown territory for any parent.
-Children with hypospadias (in which the opening of the urethra is on the underside of the penis), ambiguous genitalia and other disorders of sexual differentiation can find advanced care at Arnold Palmer Hospital.
+Children with hypospadias (in which the opening of the urethra is on the underside of the penis), ambiguous genitalia and other disorders of sexual differentiation can find advanced care at Orlando Health Arnold Palmer.
 Because these issues often require more than a surgical solution, your child will be treated in a team environment, coordinating with specialists in endocrinology (hormones and growth) and behavioral health when necessary.

 Minimally Invasive Surgery Program